qianfeng2/detREC_program/README.md

 -----------------------

 ### About
-Meltos is a novel approach to estimate the variant allele frequency of somatic SVs from whole genome sequencing (WGS) signals and using these VAFs to identify the phylogenetic relationship between SSVs in a multi-sample cell lineage tree using an SNV-only tree as a basis.
-Our probabilistic framework allows us to assess multiple types of signals taken from the data simultaneously and more accurately calculate the VAF of SV events.
-Following the maximum parsimony principle, Meltos uses a novel combinatorial algorithm to assign SV clusters on the branches of the given lineage tree, while modestly augmenting the tree topology if needed.
+This program is novel approach for detecting recombinant sequences and corresponding statistical support values from unaligned sequences.
+This framework develops on the basis of the paritial alignments from jumping hidden markov model(JHMM), after that, by partitionning them into multiple equal-length triples, on which we uses a novel distance-based procedure to identify recombinant from each triple.
+Statistical support values calculated from Bootstrap, the bigger, the better, indicating the robustness of identified recombinants.

+### Required softwares
+- MAFFT used to align the third partial sequence to another two aligned partial sequences(https://mafft.cbrc.jp/alignment/software/)
+- seqkit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
+- Msprime used to generate arbitrary phylogenetic tree.(optional, only used for simulation section)(https://msprime.readthedocs.io/en/stable/installation.html)
+- Python modules
+* Python2 user:
+* Python 3 user:

-### Required Files
+### Required Input File

-- SSNV Tree file produced by LICHEE (https://github.com/viq854/lichee)
+- Patial alignment produced by JHMM (please see MZmosaic folder)
-- Tab delimited file of SSNVs used to build tree
-- Input file produced by Meltos input preparation script
+- Patial alignment produced by JHMM (please see MZmosaic folder)

 ### Creating Input File
 #### Required